TimofeiKabakov/TCP-Dictionary-Server/README.md

 # Instructions on how to run the program:

-1. Open TWO terminals
-2. Run make command in on of the terminals
-3. In the terminal for sever, run:
+1. For the sever, run:

    `$ ./server <port-number>`

-4. In the terminal for client, run:
+2. For the client, run:

    ` $ ./client <hostname> <port-number>`

    Here, the **hostname** should be the name of the machine you are running your SERVER on and the **port-number** should be the same as in step 3

-5. You can now run the commands!

 ## On the client side (client.c):